You’re thinking about getting ICF-certified. Or maybe you’re wondering if you even need to.

 Coaching is an unregulated industry, meaning you don’t have to be a licensed professional to practice.

-Other professional bodies like Licensed Mental Health Counselors (LMHC) or Board Certified Doctors operate within strict legal requirements.
+Other professional bodies, like Licensed Mental Health Counselors (LMHC) or Board Certified Doctors, operate within strict legal requirements.
 Therapists and doctors have to pass a bar to be permitted to work in their profession.
-If they step over the line, they can lose their license or even face criminal charges.

 Tim Brownson has been in the field for almost two decades.
-He’s a certified coach but not by an ICF-accredited organization.
+He’s a certified coach, but not by an ICF-accredited organization.
 Here’s his point of view on credentials in general.

 “I have been coaching full-time for almost 18 years and do you know how many times I have been asked if I had ICF accreditation?
 Once.
 And that person hired me even though I said I didn’t.